SAP-samples/teched2025-DT265/exercises/ex1/README.md

     | *Proxy Type*:     | *Internet*                                                                                        |
     | *Authentication*: | *NoAuthentication*                                                                                |

-    > Note: The destination URL stores the hostname of the SAP S/4HANA Cloud Public Edition system.
-By storing the base URL in a destination, you ensure that connecting the SAP BTP web application to the SAP S/4HANA Cloud Public Edition system is a pure configuration task and does not require any code changes.

-   At runtime, you dynamically assemble the parameterized URL to launch the project planning view of SAP S/4HANA Cloud enterprise projects.
-You do this by concatenating the base URL with the floorplan-specific path and the object-specific parameters, such as the project ID.
-The authentication method isn't relevant in this destination, so you choose *NoAuthentication* to keep things simple.
-Note that this destination can't be used to access any SAP S/4HANA Cloud service directly.

-    > Note: The destination description is used to store the name of the SAP S/4HANA Cloud Public Edition system used by business users.
-At runtime, we use this description to refer to the SAP S/4HANA Cloud Public Edition system on the UI of the SAP BTP application.

-> Note: The configuration in the SAP S/4HANA Cloud Public Edition instance is already setup.
-In case you want to learn more about the setup, check the chapter [Configure the Integration with SAP S/4HANA Cloud Public Edition](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/34b-Multi-Tenancy-Provisioning-Connect-S4HC.md) of the partner reference application.

 ### Test the Integration of the Poetry Slam Manager with SAP S/4HANA Public Cloud